jortiz24/Projects/README.md

 # Projects

-The repository holds code for various functions I've tried to implement in any languages I am proficient in.
+The repository holds code for various functions I've successfully implemented in any languages I am proficient in.

 Current total files here by language are: